 I wonder if the world’s current population would coexist more peacefully if we remembered that we’re all just people living when and where we do.

 A few decades ago, a scholar named Fernand Braudel came up with an interesting analogy for human history.
-He compared long-term systems (things like geography, nature, and climate) to ocean currents that influence everything around them.
-He then wrote about the social, cultural, and economic trends that depend on those long-term systems — that is, the deep-water forces that can push boats, but not as powerfully as underlying currents can.
-And he described individuals, events, and anything that would make a newspaper headline (e.g. Julius Caesar, the Great Chicago Fire, the 2018 midterm elections) as waves, or insignificant occurrences that come and go quickly.
+He compared long-term systems (things like geography, nature, and climate) to mighty ocean currents that influence everything around them.
+He then discussed the social, cultural, and economic trends that depend on the large-scale, long-term systems — in this analogy, the deep-water forces that can (and do) push boats, but not as powerfully as the underlying currents do.
+Finally, Braudel characterized all discrete individuals and events (e.g. Julius Caesar, the Great Chicago Fire) as waves, or insignificant occurrences that come and go quickly.

-Braudel’s analogy doesn’t leave room to describe the influence that a single person can have.
+Braudel’s analogy doesn’t leave any room to describe the influence that a single person can have.
 I’m almost positive that he wouldn’t subscribe to the idea that an individual can cause a ripple effect.
 And, if we’re talking about long-term history and the way that our influence will be measured thousands of years from now, Braudel is right.
-After all, archaeologists can only guess at the role Clonycavan Man might have played in his lifetime.
-He wasn’t important enough to affect his world as much as his environment did, and he didn’t have enough clout to change his society’s cultural practices and prevent his own death.
+After all, archaeologists can only guess at the role that Clonycavan Man might have played in his lifetime.
+He didn’t affect his world anywhere near as powerfully as the underlying currents did; he didn’t even have enough clout to change his society’s cultural practices and prevent his own death.

 Still, I believe that individuals are more powerful than Braudel thinks.
-We might not know everything about Clonycavan Man, but university professors talk about him, and an archaeology museum keeps him on permanent display.
+We might not know everything about Clonycavan Man, but university professors mention him in their lectures, and an archaeology museum keeps him on permanent display.
 He’s been dead since the Iron Age, but we’re discussing him in the Information Age.
-He’s captivated the imagination of people all around the world, and his current influence must at least equal the impact he had during his life.
+He’s captivated the imagination of people all around the world, and his current influence must equal (or even greatly exceed) the impact he had during his life.

 Again, Clonycavan Man is unique, since archaeology doesn’t usually deal with singular people.
 It deals with groups and cultures.
 But every group is a collective of individuals, and individuals do matter to their peers.
-Long ago, someone must have loved Clonycavan Man — a parent, a sibling, a friend, a lover.
-Someone must have mourned him after he was gone, must have been tormented by thinking about the way he died.
+Long ago, someone must have loved Clonycavan Man — a parent, a sibling, a lover, a friend.
+Someone must have mourned him after he was gone, must have been traumatized by the way he died.
 We know absolutely nothing about those family members and friends, but thanks to Clonycavan Man, we’re only one degree of separation away from them.

 I doubt that future archaeologists will ever find my remains and use them to learn about my life.
 When I’m gone someday, history won’t remember my name.
 But the people I care about will.
 They’ll still look back at the things I loved and the way I lived.
 They’ll know about both my mistakes and my triumphs, and they’ll care.
 And that’s enough for me.
 It has to count for something.